dylanirlbeck/content-moderation-lab/_pages/faq.md

     please let us know!

 - **How did you gather the project data?**
-  - The data is pulled from Reddit, specifically from the subreddits r/sports and r/politics.
-To create the dataset, we merged a subset of posts from each subreddit together, assigning on-topic labels for the posts from r/sports and off-topic labels to the posts from r/politics.
+  - The data is pulled from the r/politics subreddit and ESPN news headlines. create the dataset, we merged a subset of posts from each  source together, assigning on-topic labels for the posts from ESPN and off-topic labels to the posts from r/politics.
 As mentioned earlier, there are a number of interesting posts that may be labeled as off-topic, but may actually be on-topic for _SportIt_(and vice-versa for posts labeled as